 Which platform has the strongest AI capabilities?

 Khoros focuses AI on community moderation, generative chatbots trained on community content, and agent assist.
-ZoomInfo applies AI to go-to-market intelligence through its GTM Context Graph, which reasons across CRM data, conversation intelligence, and buyer signals to surface why deals move or stall.
+ZoomInfo applies AI to go-to-market intelligence through the GTM Context Graph, which reasons across CRM data, conversation intelligence, and buyer signals to surface why deals move or stall.

 How do the three platforms compare on financial stability?